DanMarshall909/please/CODEX_AUTONOMOUS_PROMPT.md

 ## AUTONOMOUS WORKFLOW:
 1. Work through Phase 1 completely first
-2. Commit after each file/component
+2. Commit after each file/component (DO NOT CREATE PRs)
 3. Verify tests pass after each commit
 4. Move to Phase 2 only after 95%+ UI coverage
 5. Follow TDD strictly - tests first, then implementation
-6. Create PR when complete with detailed summary
+6. Continue through ALL of Phase 2 autonomously
+7. ONLY create PR when BOTH phases completely finished

+**CRITICAL**: Do NOT create pull requests until BOTH Phase 1 AND Phase 2 are 100% complete.
+Commit frequently but continue working autonomously through the entire implementation.

 ## SUCCESS CRITERIA:
 - ✅ 95%+ UI test coverage achieved